A topic from the subject of Quantification in Chemistry.

 Environmental Protection:

-Monitoring of air, water, and soil quality
+Monitoring air, water, and soil quality using analytical techniques is essential for environmental protection and pollution control.

 Pharmaceutical Industry: